- Professor Tobias Kelly FAcSS

 - Political and legal anthropology, Political violence, Pacifism, Human rights, Anthopology of Britain, Historical Anthropology, Israeli-Palestinian conflict

-Tobias Kelly's research interests include human rights, political and legal anthropology, and modern British cultural history.
+Tobias Kelly's research interests include human rights, war and peace, and political and legal anthropology.
 He has carried out ethnographic and archival research in Israel/Palestine, the UK and at the UN.
 He received a PhD in Anthropology from the London School of Economics in 2003, and has worked at the Institute of Law of Birzeit University, the Crisis States Programme at the LSE, and the Centre for Socio-Legal Studies at Oxford University.

-He is editor of the Ethnographies of Political Violence series with University of Pennsylvania Press.
+He is co-editor of Humanity: An International Journal of Human Rights, Humanitarianism and International Development, and editor of the Ethnographies of Political Violence series with University of Pennsylvania Press.

 2012.
 This Side of Silence: Human Rights, Torture and the Recognition of Cruelty.
 Philadelphia: University of Pennsylvania Press.